rodrimati1992/abi_stable_crates/readme.md

 - All the public types passed to and returned by the functions.

 - Optionally:declares ìnterface types,types which implement InterfaceType,
-    used to specify the traits usable in the VirtualWrapper ffi-safe trait object .
+    used to specify the traits usable in the DynTrait ffi-safe trait object .

 ### Implementation crate